Terry Liskevych: Early years

-Liskevych was born in a displaced person's camp in Munich, Germany, to a family of refugees from the Ukraine who fled to Germany during the Soviet invasion of Western Ukraine in 1944.
+Liskevych was born in a displaced person's camp in Munich, Germany, to a family of refugees from Ukraine who fled to Germany during the Soviet invasion of Western Ukraine in 1944.
 In 1951, when Taras was three, the family immigrated to the United States and settled in Chicago, Illinois.
 Growing up, Liskevych led a life fairly typical of a post-World War II Eastern European immigrant child – attending a local grammar school, St. Nicholas, and going to Ukrainian language school on Saturdays.
 He was a member of the Ukrainian scouting organization Plast, where he became an eagle scout.
 His sports activities were centered in the diaspora playing table tennis, tennis, soccer and volleyball.
 Liskevych attended St. Ignatius High School, where he played on the varsity tennis team and at the same time played soccer for the Chicago Lions.
 He continued to play soccer at Loyola University (1965–66) and also played in the Chicago Major Division for the Lions Soccer Club.

 It was in Plast that Liskevych began to play volleyball at the rather late age of 17.
 He honed his skills playing and coaching the Chicago Ukrainians Team (1966–1971).
 His skills developed rapidly, and within a few years he was playing for the Kenneth Allen Club of Chicago, one of the top club teams in the United States, coached by the 1968 Men's Olympic Coach, James E. (Jim) Coleman.

 In Chicago, Liskevych pursued his undergraduate degree at Loyola University as a pre-medical student and graduated in 1970 with a Bachelor of Science in Biology.
 He attended Loyola Stritch School of Medicine in Maywood, Illinois for one year (1970–71) and dropped out in the summer of 1971 to pursue a career in volleyball.
 In 1972, he completed a Master's of Science degree in Physical Education at George Williams College.
 In 1976, Liskevych completed his Ph.D. at Ohio State University in Physical Education – with emphases in international sport and sports psychology.